Volodymyr128/redis-demo/README.md

 To connect redis do:
  1. 'docker container ls' do get id of redis container
  2. 'docker exec -i -t <redis_container_id> redis-cli'

+ #todo Redis + PostgreSQL: both as cache and as datasync

+ Multi-dimensional index:
+ Suppose you have all point from 0 to 100.
+Search ZRANGEBYLEX from = 00111100000000 to = 00111100111111.
+ You substituted last 6 symbols.
+You will get rectangle with side length = 2^(6/2) - 1 = 2^3 - 1 = 7.
+ The left bottom point of your rectangle will be value of 'from' = 00111100000000 = 48.

+ 1. curl -X POST localhost:8080/api/location/init
+ 2. curl -X GET localhost:8080/api/location/00111100000000/00111100111111/download -o ~/Desktop/result.csv
+ 3. Open ~/Desktop/result.csv at Microsoft Excel
+ 4. Select first two columns and Insert->Suggested Graphs...